Home / Photography Expeditions / PANTANAL PHOTOGRAPHY EXPEDITION

 PANTANAL PHOTOGRAPHY EXPEDITION

 The main focus of this unforgettable experience is the sighting of the majestic Jaguars in their natural habitat, the Pantanal.
-This immense alluvial plain extends for about 230,000 km2, covering parts of Brazil, Bolivia and Paraguay.
-In addition to the Jaguars, the absolute protagonists of the trip, it will be possible to spot other incredible animal species, including capybaras, caimans, monkeys, pumas and tapirs, over 600 species of birds and many species of fish, including the feared piraña.
+This vast floodplain covers approximately 230,000 kmΒ², spanning parts of Brazil, Bolivia, and Paraguay.
+In addition to Jaguars, the true stars of this unforgettable experience, you’ll have the chance to observe other incredible animal species, including capybaras, caimans, monkeys, pumas, tapirs, over 600 species of birds, and many species of fish, including the feared piranha.

-The tour will depart from the airport or from the Cuiabà hotel.
-It is advisable to arrive early in the morning, no later than 11.00.
-An early arrival is preferable, as the transfer from Cuiabà to Poconé takes about an hour and a half (100 km).
-From the Pantanal “capital”, Poconè, born 230 years ago thanks to a gold rush that is not over yet, as evidenced by the mountains of earth sifted by hand by prospectors.
-The itinerary will continue on the Transpantaneira for 147 km towards Porte Jofre.
-Since it is a dirt road, the drive will take about 3.5-4 hours.
-During the journey on the Transpantaneira 122 bridges will be crossed along a completely flat landscape; most of which are still made of wool (in 2016 the government started replacing some of the bridges with new concrete ones).
-During the whole journey it will be possible to see many wild animals and particular bird species as the Transpantaneira road runs through the heart of the Pantanal.
-With a little luck it will be possible to see animals such as the giant anteater, or not impossible, the Jaguar, the feline with the most powerful bite in the world.
+The tour will begin in CuiabΓ‘.
+It is recommended to arrive the day before the start of this adventure.
+The transfer from CuiabΓ‘ to PoconΓ© takes about an hour and a half (100 km).
+From PoconΓ©, the “capital” of the Pantanal, founded 230 years ago during a gold rush that is still ongoing, with mountains of soil sifted by hand by the gold prospectors.
+The itinerary continues along the Transpantaneira for 147 km toward Port Jofre.
+Since it is an unpaved road, the trip will take about 4 hours.
+During the journey along the Transpantaneira, 122 bridges will be crossed across a completely flat landscape; most of them are still made of wood (in 2016, the government started replacing some of the bridges with new concrete ones).
+Throughout the entire route, it is possible to see many wild animals and special bird species, as the Transpantaneira road crosses the heart of the Pantanal.
+With a bit of luck, you may spot animals like the giant anteater and the mighty Jaguar, the feline with the most powerful bite in the world.

 Daily Program